BryantIT/sbtb-school-site/dev-ops.md

 ## Next
 - Users Principal
-(roles?)
+- Stop here and see what I need to set up bcrypt and json stuff, cors (roles?)
 - They should have a name, age, image
 - Teachers should have what they teach